Three Days Grace: 2024–present: Gontier's return and Alienation

 In late April 2025, the album covers of the band's previous albums and some YouTube music video thumbnails were changed to feature stick figures.
 It is speculated that this will be to promote their next album.
-On May 8, 2025, Three Days Grace confirmed that their eighth studio album would be titled Alienation and was released on August 22, 2025.
+On May 8, 2025, Three Days Grace confirmed that their eighth studio album would be titled Alienation and would be released on August 22, 2025.
 The next day, the band released the album's second single, "Apologies".
 The song reached number one on both the Canada Rock and US Mainstream Rock charts.
 On June 20, the band released "Dominate".
 On July 25, they released another song titled "Kill Me Fast" from the album.
+It was later released as the album's third single on October 17, peaking at number one on the US Mainstream Rock chart.
 The album debuted at number 19 on the Canadian Albums Chart and number 38 on the Billboard 200.
 It also reached number 31 on the UK Albums Sales Chart, becoming their highest album placement in the country to date.

 To promote the then-upcoming album, they embarked on a Canada tour with Volbeat in June 2025.
 The group will also co-headline a US tour with Breaking Benjamin in the summer of 2025, with support from Return to Dust.
 Additionally, they announced a European Tour together with Badflower, starting on November 14, 2025 in Budapest and ending on December 13, 2025 in London.
-In November 2025, the group announced their headlining Alienation tour set to begin in February 2026 and concluding in November 2026, with support from I Prevail, the Funeral Portrait, Sleep Theory, Finger Eleven and Royal Tusk.
+In November 2025, the group announced their headlining Alienation tour which began in February 2026 and is set to conclude that November, with support from I Prevail, the Funeral Portrait, Sleep Theory, Finger Eleven and Royal Tusk.
+In December 2025, "Mayday" became the number one song on the 2025 Billboard Canada Mainstream Rock year-end chart.
+Alienation was also voted Loudwire's Best Rock Album of 2025.

+The group was nominated for Group of the Year and Alienation for Rock Album of the Year at the 2026 Juno Awards.